1. The 27-day moon cycle

 6. If you do not know your nakshatra

 You can still offer seva.
 The priest will omit the janma-nakshatra line in the sankalpa or use the day’s nakshatra as a placeholder.
-Once you find your nakshatra, update your SevaCart profile and it will auto-fill on every future booking.
+Once you find your nakshatra, update your SevaCart profile and it will auto-fill on every future offering.

 7. A note on accuracy